proarhant/python-docker-k8s/README.md

 `bigDummyFile.md` is a dummy file created to show the validity of `.dockerignore`.

-We exclude files and directories by adding a `.dockerignore` file (by matchinng patterns in it) to the context directory.
+We exclude files and directories by adding a `.dockerignore` file (Docker matches patterns in it) to the context directory.
 This increases the build’s performance, helps to avoid unnecessarily trasferring large or sensitive files and directories to images using `ADD` or `COPY`.

 Feel free to adjust the command line options I used to create this 127M dummy file.